skillrepos/ollama-intro/labs.md

 **Purpose: In this lab, we'll run a model far too large for this machine using the same commands and the same code, then use `ollama launch` to point a real coding tool at Ollama without editing a single config file. (approx. 9 minutes)**

 **Note: this lab needs a free ollama.com account.
-If you ran the optional signin step at the end of Lab 1, you are already set.
-If not, step 1 handles it.**
+If you ran the signin step at the end of Lab 1, you are already set.
+If not, step 1 handles it - it costs about a minute.**

 1. Ollama Cloud runs large models on Ollama's hardware and exposes them through the exact API you have been using all workshop.
 The free tier is enough for this lab.
-If you already signed in during the break, this will tell you so; otherwise it prints a URL - open it, create a free account, and come back.
+If you already signed in at the end of Lab 1, this will tell you so; otherwise it prints a URL - open it, create a free account, and come back.

 ```
 ollama signin